tigerabrodi/eslint-plugin-react-sage-mode/README.md

 ## Note

-This is a toy project created to learn about ESLint plugin development and React performance patterns.
+This is a toy project created to learn about ESLint plugin development.
 Feel free to use it in your projects, but be aware it might not catch all edge cases.

 ## License